alexerlandsson/css-fadeshow/README.md

 **Demo: [https://alexerlandsson.com/github/css-fadeshow/](https://alexerlandsson.com/github/css-fadeshow/)**

 ## Why use CSS Fadeshow?
-The list of benefits is long.
-Here are some of them:

-- No JavaScript is needed
+- No JavaScript is needed (HTML and CSS only)
 - Great browser support
 - Easy to customize
 - Easy to add custom themes